Great-designer/Great-designer/README.md

 ### About Myself

+* Pronouns: He/Him.
 * Graduate Student studying chip devices.
+* Undergraduate study experience in software engineering.
 * GitHub is rarely used now for work reasons.
-* Pronouns: He/Him.
-* C++/Java/Python
+* C/C++/Java/Python.
 * 2021/2022 Spring Teacher Assistant of BUAAOJ.
+* An editor of OI Wiki.